Conchita Carpio-Morales: Office of the Ombudsman

 During her Ombudsmanship, she commuted daily from her home in Muntinlupa to her office at the Office of the Ombudsman in Quezon City.
 She used to leave home at 5:40 a.m., and arrived at her office between 6:10 to 6:15 a.m.
 On a weekday, she tries to resolve between 30 and 35 cases a day before leaving for home before 5:00 p.m.
 She also went to her office every Saturday, when she is able to resolve around 50 cases.

 The action papers submitted to Carpio-Morales were closely scrutinized.
-To her, it is not just a matter of deciding if the paper is Approved or Disapproved, but is also about looking at the substance of the case.
+To her, it is not just a matter of deciding if the paper is "Approved" or "Disapproved", but is also about looking at the substance of the case.
 She also demanded that the action papers be understandable to laypersons.

-Carpio-Morales admits that being the Ombudsman is the most challenging job that she has ever held.
-If in the Supreme Court, there was the assurance of greater quality control because of the presence of the other Justices, As Ombudsman, she decides alone.
+Carpio-Morales considers her position as Ombudsman to be the most challenging job she has ever held.
+Compared with the Supreme Court, she found that there was the assurance of greater quality control because of the presence of the other justices, but as Ombudsman, she alone renders the decision.
 When making her decisions, she does not believe in compromising the fight against derelict officials.
 To quote, “But yung sabihin i-kompromise mo na lang ito kasi ganito ganoon, no way.
 No. Walang mawawala sa akin.”
 (Translation: To be told to just compromise because of this or that, no way.
 No. I will not lose anything.)
 With regard to her agency, Morales says, "We do not take orders from anyone.
 We are independent.
 Period."

+Under the Duterte administration, Carpio-Morales decided to recuse herself from any investigation involving President Rodrigo Duterte and his family due to her conflict of interest as the aunt of Mans Carpio (Duterte's son-in-law); she instead authorized Melchor Arthur Carandang, the overall deputy ombudsman, to handle all cases involving the Duterte family.

-Three months before stepping down, Carpio-Morales called on the people during a conference with the Integrated Bar of the Philippines (IBP) to "don't be silent amid abuse", referring to president Rodrigo Duterte's Philippine Drug War, abuse reports due to martial rule in Mindanao, and other government crackdowns.
+Three months before stepping down, Carpio-Morales called on the people during a conference with the Integrated Bar of the Philippines (IBP) to "don't be silent amid abuse", referring to president Rodrigo Duterte's Philippine drug war, abuse reports due to martial rule in Mindanao, and other government crackdowns.
 In June, Morales said in an interview that "the lesson to learn is to never think that you are infallible", adding, amidst criticism from president Duterte, that "I don't quantify success.
 Success to me is the respect you elicit from people.
 If people like what you did, that to me is success."
 Morales stepped down as Ombudsman on July 26, 2018, after a completion of a seven-year term and was succeeded by Duterte-appointed Samuel Martires.